Eug92100/travel_time/README.md

 # travel_time
-example of an app using the CityMapper API
+Example of an app using the CityMapper API through a simple web interface

+-Needs a .env
+-run migrations